pegasystems/pega-helm-charts/docs/prepping-local-system-runbook-linux.md

 3. Download the appropriate Google SDK distribution for your Linux version.
 See [Installing from versioned archives](https://cloud.google.com/sdk/docs/downloads-versioned-archives).
 There are also versions available for Debian and Ubuntu or Red Hat and CentOS Linux.

-4. to extract the Google SDK distribution archive file to your system, enter:
+4. To extract the Google SDK distribution archive file to your system, enter:

     `tar zxvf [ARCHIVE_FILE] google-cloud-sdk`